BIOTECH-7005-BIOINF-3000

 Introduction

-Gene differential expression (DE) anaysis using RNA-Seq or transcriptomes is to detect the level of activity at a genomic locus, and determine if any changes are evident due to the specific biological question.
+In this practical, we will be performing a Differential Gene Expression Analysis.
+This type of analysis compares the expression level of each gene in response to a given predictor variable (i.e. a drug-treatment), which commonly requires a control group of samples and a treated group of samples.
+Differential expression (DE) analysis using RNA-Seq or transcriptomes is to detect the level of activity at a genomic locus, and determine if any changes are evident due to the specific biological question.

 In this practical, we will be using a RNA-Seq dataset from model plant Arabidopsis thaliana to carry out a typical pairwise DE analysis.